current and former tutors

 Born in Paris in 1982, Julie Auzillon graduated from the École Estienne in Paris in 2003.
 Since that time she has developed an original approach to bookbinding that blends technical investigation with creativity.
 She has moved away from traditional leather binding to focus on high quality paper bindings.
 Her approach is to expose the binding, making it a design feature alongside its function of protecting the book.
 Julie works in an instinctive way and is influenced by Japanese culture and its traditional paper making techniques.

 In 2013 she opened her studio in Paris where she works in collaboration with artists and commissions for luxury brands.
 She has published a collection or paper tour guides, showcasing paper themed destinations around the world.

-The Atelier du Livre de Mariemont awarded her a grant in 2016 for the developement of the Origata binding;
+The Atelier du Livre de Mariemont awarded her a grant in 2016 for the development of the Origata binding

 and has published her results in a handsome manual.

 Claudia Benvestito has been a book conservator at the Marciana National Library in Venice since 1999.
 From 1992 to 1995 she trained at the European Course for Conservators/Restorers of Book Materials in Spoleto, Italy.
 She studied under some of the leading specialists in the field including Christopher Clarkson, Nicholas Pickwoad, Anthony Cains, Tom and Sylvia Albro and Robert Futernick.
 She then trained at the Library of Congress in Washington D.C. under the supervision of Tom Albro.
 Claudia is especially interested in the physical structure and behaviour of books and bookbindings.
 She has worked out solutions for the preservation and/or display of her library's archival materials with the main aim of reducing the direct manipulation of each object while respecting its particular shape.